The Torah Codes

 Letters, words, verses — per sefer

 Words are graphic words as inked — maqqef-joined words counted separately.
 Verse totals follow this codex's versification, which divides the Aseres HaDibros differently than printed Chumashim; the letter-stream is unaffected.
-The Gemara itself records that verse division varied — in Eretz Yisrael, Shemos 19:9 was read as three verses (Kiddushin 30a).
+The Talmud itself records that verse division varied — in Eretz Yisrael, Shemos 19:9 was read as three verses (Kiddushin 30a).

 The Middle